Tencent/TFace/README.md

 ### Train Data

 The training dataset is organized in tfrecord format for efficiency.
-The raw data of all face images is saved in tfrecord files, and every dataset has a corresponding index file(each line includes tfrecord_name, trecord_index offset, label).
+The raw data of all face images are saved in tfrecord files, and each dataset has a corresponding index file(each line includes tfrecord_name, trecord_index offset, label).
 The `IndexTFRDataset` class will parse the index file to gather image data and label for training.
 This form of dataset is convenient for reorganization in data cleaning(do not reproduce tfrecord, just reproduce the index file).

 1. Convert raw image to tfrecords, generate a new data dir including some tfrecord files and a index_map file
 ``` bash